Sneaker679/ibmq_green_dvmc/README.md

 Note that the "qcm" package is not manditory as its only purpose is to benchmark the calculations using the quantum computer.

-Also note that in its current form, the "qcm" package needs a custom modification so it can work with the current code.
-In the "qcm" package, locate `pyqcm/_spectral.py` and find in it the "*cluster_spectral_function*" function.
-Remove the hashtags preceding the "*return*" at the end.
-You will need to rebuild the package and perform all the installation steps again, as described by the documentation.

 ## Description
 This code is meant to calculate the Green Function for a specified system of low amount of sites.
 Instead of calculating it using conventional binary based computers, we simulate the calculation on a quantum computer using the qiskit package.